-With Celtic FC facing a herculean task to qualify for the last eight of the continent's premier club competition, UEFA.com recalls how the Hoops upset the form book to defeat another Italian team, FC Internazionale Milano, in the 1967 European Champion Clubs' Cup final.
+UEFA.com recalls how the Hoops upset the form book to defeat Italian team Internazionale Milano in the 1967 European Champion Clubs' Cup final.

-Trailing Juventus 3-0 going into the second leg of their UEFA Champions League round of 16 tie on Wednesday, the Bhoys were also unfancied when taking on the might of Inter in Lisbon 46 years ago at the conclusion to their first appearance in the competition.
+The Bhoys were unfancied when taking on the might of Inter in Lisbon nearly 50 years ago at the conclusion to their first appearance in the competition.

 However, a Celtic side featuring ten Glasgow-born players were never cowed and levelled after the hour through Tommy Gemmell.
 "They probably underestimated [us] – I think they did, they were shocked," said their centre-forward Steve Chalmers, who would go on to etch his name into Scottish football history.